abrahamjuliot/creepjs/README.md

 `/decrypt` captures fingerprints (Canvas, WebGL, etc.) in a data model and renders the data to cloud storage.
 The data model follows a set of instructions on how to respond if the fingerprint appears again.
 This includes reject, merge, timestamp, modify, log data, and self-learn from patterns.
 Some patterns are configured to trigger a manual review.

-Data that is newly discovered starts out with a very low score.
-The score will improve if the same data reappears with unique visits.
-The data will be placed in a queue for auto-deletion if the score remains low for two weeks.
-Data with a timestamp aging 45 days is also automatically deleted.
-This is designed to make it difficult for abnormal data to blend in.
-It should be difficult for counterfeit fingerprints to build up any degree of trust over time.
+Newly discovered data starts off with a low score.
+If the data reappears with unique visits, the score will improve.
+If the score does not improve within 3 days, the data will be placed in a queue for auto-deletion.
+Any data with a last visit timestamp older than 7 days is automatically deleted.
+This design aims to make it difficult for abnormal data to blend in and establish any level of trust over time.

 > Fingerprint API: https://creepjs-api.web.app/fp